 4. Continuity of service and superannuation

-(1) Where a person becomes, after the coming into operation of Part VI and this schedule, an employee of the Mint and immediately prior to his employment as such the person occupied an office under Part 3 of the Public Sector Management Act 1994 or otherwise was a contributor to units of pension or to the Provident Account under the Superannuation and Family Benefits Act 1938 5 that person shall for the purposes of retaining any leave entitlement under the Public Service Act 1978 6 or any existing accruing rights under the Superannuation and Family Benefits Act 1938 5 be taken to be, and to have been, in continuous service, but the Public Service Act 1978 6 shall not otherwise apply to, or in relation to, an employee of the Mint.
+(1) Where a person becomes, after the coming into operation of Part VI and this Schedule, an employee of the Mint and immediately prior to his employment as such the person occupied an office under Part 3 of the Public Sector Management Act 1994 or otherwise was a contributor to units of pension or to the Provident Account under the Superannuation and Family Benefits Act 1938 5 that person shall for the purposes of retaining any leave entitlement under the Public Service Act 1978 6 or any existing accruing rights under the Superannuation and Family Benefits Act 1938 5 be taken to be, and to have been, in continuous service, but the Public Service Act 1978 6 shall not otherwise apply to, or in relation to, an employee of the Mint.

 (2) The Mint, in succession to The Director of The Perth Mint, shall for the purposes of the Superannuation and Family Benefits Act 1938 5 be deemed to be a department.